If you’re moving to Germany on a job seeker visa or to study, you may have heard the term “Blocked Account” or Sperrkonto.

 Thankfully, opening a blocked bank account is quite simple, as long as you take the right approach.

 Choosing a Provider

-First you’ll need to choose a provider for your blocked account.
+First you’ll need to choose a provider for the account.
 Your two main options when applying from outside of Germany are Deutsche Bank and Fintiba.
-Applying for a blocked account from within Germany presents a greater choice of options.
+Applying for an account from within Germany presents a greater choice of options.